-As of December 13th, Victorian Minister for Planning, Richard Wynne, has renewed calls for Federal and Commonwealth support on the issue, requesting a nationwide ban on all Aluminium Composite Panels and to “provide a safety net for the insurance market so practitioners can obtain the right insurance and consumers are protected.”
+As of 13 December, Victorian Minister for Planning, Richard Wynne, has renewed calls for Federal and Commonwealth support on the issue.
+He has requested a nationwide ban on all Aluminium Composite Panels and to ‘provide a safety net for the insurance market so practitioners can obtain the right insurance and consumers are protected.’

-Following the completion of a state-wide audit of Aluminium Composite Panels, the Tasmanian State Government released their findings in January of 2018.
-The report stated that of the buildings identified, “42 buildings considered in the audit were found not to have any additional risk to fire safety.”
-The only building listed as requiring rectification works was the Launceston General Hospital, according to the State Premier’s website.
+After completing a state-wide audit of Aluminium Composite Panels, the Tasmanian State Government released their findings in January 2018.
+The report stated that of the buildings identified, ‘42 buildings considered in the audit were found not to have any additional risk to fire safety.’
+According to the State Premier’s website, the only building listed as requiring rectification works was the Launceston General Hospital.

 Looking towards 2020

-The Victorian Building Authority (VBA) has emphasised their ongoing commitment to pursuing practitioners involved with buildings found to have made use of combustible cladding.
+The Victorian Building Authority (VBA) has emphasised its ongoing commitment to pursuing practitioners involved with buildings found to have made use of combustible cladding.

 The ability for practitioners to maintain the required level of Professional Indemnity Insurance has also been a continued concern for most of the industry, extending to retiring practitioners who are encountering difficulties in obtaining runoff insurance without exemptions or special conditions.

-The VBA has issued a statement supporting a national approach to resolving this issue, in particular identifying key problem areas across “increased premiums and excesses”, special conditions and exclusions in renewed policies and the decreasing availability of insurance providers.
+The VBA has issued a statement supporting a national approach to resolving this issue, particularly identifying key problem areas across ‘increased premiums and excesses’, special conditions and exclusions in renewed policies and the decreasing availability of insurance providers.’

-It is uncertain whether this appeal will be considered, however the movement has attracted the attention of the Master Builders Association, who have stated that builders are more likely to come forward with the desire “to contribute to the rectification without fear of reprisal.”
+It is uncertain whether this appeal will be considered.
+However, the movement has attracted the attention of the Master Builders Association.
+The Association has stated that builders are more likely to come forward with the desire ‘to contribute to the rectification without fear of reprisal.’